 According to The Date Night Opportunity, a 2012 report released by the National Marriage Project, couples who manage to devote time specifically to one another at least once a week:

-Regular date nights probably benefit couples most when they do more than dinner and a movie.
+Regular date nights can for sure boost your relationship, but they probably benefit couples most when they do more than dinner and a movie.
 Doing fun things together feels good, and your brain associates these times with pleasure.

 Report co-author W. Bradford Wilcox states that:

 - The couples who find date night particularly valuable are those who are less integrated into the local civic or religious fabric of their communities and those who are less committed to one another; and

 - Couples with a more fragile foundation for their marriage need to devote more time to one another to keep their marriage strong.

 It is always a good time to celebrate your own marriage and/or the marriages of those around you.
 Marriage is like anything else in life… cars, plants, or your body.
 If you don’t do preventive maintenance, a major overhaul could be on the horizon.

 Most marriages begin with romantic love that is linked to passion, excitement and an overwhelming attraction to each other.
 Over time the passion fades, but date nights have the potential to make your ho-hum marriage spicy and meaningful again.

 Date night can really boost your relationship.
 If couple time hasn’t been a part of your regular routine, here’s a challenge:

 - Start by making a 6-week commitment to set aside an hour or two each week for a date night.

 - Agree that you won’t talk about the kids, your job or the in-laws.
 You don’t have to spend a ton of money.
 Just play together.